Glossary

 CSP

-Content Security Policy; ian additional security directive that is added to the HTTP headers of all Campus pages.
+Content Security Policy; an additional security directive that is added to the HTTP headers of all Campus pages.
 These policies mostly involve specifying server origins and script endpoints, bolstering system security, especially against cross-site scripting attacks (XSS).

 CSV